 Tooth fillings or restorations are among dental procedures applied to restore the beauty and function of the teeth.
 Dental fillings are practiced to treat tooth cavities, chipped teeth, partial tooth cavities, and superficial tooth destruction.
 Formerly, teeth were filled with a metal amalgam showing considerable strength and durability.
-Today, however, people oftentimes want their teeth to look natural.
+Today, however, people often want their teeth to look natural.
 For this, there is a need for materials such as composite or porcelain, which are more similar to a natural tooth and look more beautiful.

 Types of tooth colored restoration